 Detailed Description

-High risk neuroblastoma is an aggressive and lethal pediatric solid tumor.
+High-risk neuroblastoma and metastatic osteosarcoma are aggressive and lethal pediatric solid tumors.
 Survival remains less than 50% and those patients who do survive suffer many treatment-related acute and chronic toxicities, stressing a critical need for novel tumor-targeting therapies.

-γδ T cells are an innovative approach to cell therapy for neuroblastoma as they are MHC independent and directly cytolytic to tumor cells.
-We have developed a GMP-compliant manufacturing strategy to expand γδ T cells from normal donor and neuroblastoma patient apheresis products for this trial.
+γδ T cells are an innovative approach to cell therapy for neuroblastoma and osteosarcoma as they are MHC-independent and directly cytolytic to tumor cells.
+The team has developed a GMP-compliant manufacturing strategy to expand γδ T cells from normal donor and neuroblastoma patient apheresis products for this trial.

-This is a Phase 1 study to determine the safety, recommended phase 2 cell therapy dose, and preliminary efficacy of allogenic (third party) ex vivo expanded gamma delta (γδ) T cells in combination with dinutuximab, temozolomide, irinotecan and zoledronate in children with refractory, relapsed, or progressive neuroblastoma.
+This is a Phase 1 study to determine the safety, recommended Phase 2 cell therapy dose, and preliminary efficacy of allogenic (third party) ex vivo expanded gamma delta (γδ) T cells in combination with dinutuximab, temozolomide, irinotecan, and zoledronate in children with refractory, relapsed, or progressive neuroblastoma or osteosarcoma.

 The purpose of this study is to help doctors and scientists learn if γδ T cells will aid in clinical and disease response in this population and to determine the maximum tolerated dose (MTD).

-Subjects will receive a single infusion of third party, ex vivo expanded, frozen then thawed γδ T cell product on Day 6 and then if they meet criteria for subsequent γδ T cell dose will receive a second dose on Day 13.
-The γδ T cell dose will be infused after the dinutuximab, temozolomide, irinotecan and zoledronate schedule is complete.
+Subjects will receive a single infusion of third-party, ex vivo expanded, frozen then thawed γδ T cell product on Day 6, and then if they meet the criteria for subsequent γδ T cell dose will receive a second dose on Day 13.
+The γδ T cell dose will be infused after the dinutuximab, temozolomide, irinotecan, and zoledronate schedule is complete.
 There will be no intra-patient dose escalation.
 The entry dose level is Dose Level 1, with escalation up to Dose Level 3 following standard 3+3 rules for γδ T cell dose escalation design.

 Leftover blood samples collected may be stored for future research by the sponsor of this study.
-This research will advance scientific knowledge and clinical data in the neuroblastoma field and knowledge of γδ T cells.
-Cell therapy has been a promising treatment for neuroblastoma, so with this advancement in T cell therapy, we can potentially advance patient outcomes.
+This research will advance scientific knowledge and clinical data in the solid tumor field and knowledge of γδ T cells.
+Cell therapy has been a promising treatment for solid tumors, so with this advancement in T-cell therapy, the team can potentially advance patient outcomes.

 Study Type